Tickets for Sea Life Aquarium, the London Aquarium: how to buy and prices

 Meanwhile, Merlin's Magical London gives you the option to access the five attractions of the Merlin group which are London Eye, Madame Tussauds Wax Museum, Sea Life Aquarium London, Shrek's Adventure and London Dungeon.
 Like the London Explorer Pass, depending on the number of attractions will have a different cost.
 Even so, I recommend you to read the post the best tourist card in London to know all the information about this type of vouchers and which of them suits you best depending on your trip.

-What not to miss at the London Aquarium, Sea Life Aquarium?
+What not to miss at Sea Life Aquarium London?

 In addition, you will have the opportunity to see penguins, octopuses, rays, sea turtles, British aquatic species, tropical fish, seahorses, coral reefs, as well as reptiles and amphibians native to the Amazon.

-Is it advisable to go with children to the London Aquarium, Sea Life Aquarium?
+Is it advisable to go with children to the Sea Life Aquarium?

 Visiting the London Aquarium, Sea Life Aquarium, in the company of the youngest members of the family is a highly recommended activity.
 Children will enjoy this experience to the fullest, and more importantly, they will have fun learning.